3 Key Takeaways You’ll Find in This Article

 When small and mid-sized businesses (SMBs) think about IT security, most start with technical solutions: stronger passwords, multi-factor authentication (MFA), firewalls, and endpoint protection.

-These are essential — but they’re not enough.
+These are essential but, frankly, they’re not enough.

 Without a strong security culture, even the best tools fail.

-In this article, Fidalia Networks explains how to create a security-first culture inside your business — where every employee is part of the defense.
+In this article, we explain how to create a security-first culture inside your business where every employee is part of the defense.

 Why Technology Alone Can’t Save You